Top Micronutrient Deficiencies

 Breakdown of Zinc, Magnesium, Omega-3, Folate, and B-Vitamins

-Foods high in zinc: beef, shrimp, and pumpkin seeds
+Foods high in zinc: beef, shrimp, oysters and pumpkin seeds.

 Omega-3 Fatty Acids: Helps support brain and heart health, reduces inflammation, and protects against chronic conditions.

-Foods high in omega-3: flax and chia seeds, salmon, walnuts, shellfish, brussels sprouts, avocados
+Foods high in omega-3: flax and chia seeds, salmon, seaweed, walnuts, shellfish, brussels sprouts, avocados, sardines, and mackerel.

-Folate (also known as B9): Helps make red blood cells, supports the heart and blood vessels, lowers blood pressure, and may help with the prevention of Alzheimer’s disease
+Folate (also known as B9): Helps make red blood cells, essential for fetal development, supports the heart and blood vessels, lowers blood pressure, and may help with the prevention of Alzheimer’s disease.

-Foods high in folate: Asparagus, broccoli, lentils, peanut butter, beets
+Foods high in folate: Asparagus, broccoli, lentils, peanut butter, beets, dark leafy greens.

 B-Vitamins B6 and B12:

-B6: Helps form red blood cells and maintain brain function
+B6: Helps form red blood cells, hormone production (progesterone), and neurotransmitter production.

 B12: Helps with red blood cell formation, anemia prevention, supports bone health, may improve mood and symptoms of mental disorders like depression, improves brain and memory, and impacts energy levels